A closer look at the vaccines Canada is betting on to stem the spread of COVID-19

 Doses reserved: 76 million (enough to vaccinate 38 million people)

-Phase of development: Phase 1/2 clinical trial started in May
+Phase of development: Phase 3 clinical trials started in December in the U.K. and U.S.

 How it works: Novavax's vaccine is the most traditional of the ones reserved by the federal government.
 The vaccine is made from nanoparticles of a key protein from the coronavirus that causes COVID-19.
 When the protein particles are injected into the body with an adjuvant — a compound that enhances the body's immune response — the body learns to recognize and fight off the virus.